Snowflake-Coder-H2o/Snowflake-Coder-H2o/README.md

 -I'm currently working on: Making Blooket hacks.
 Also Collaberating with the creators of Blacket.
+The people include
+- @Xotic @ZasticBradyn @BlooketIsLife @Trembling @Penguinblook

 -I'm currently learning/teaching: Myself how to code